The first babies were born in the Southern General’s £28 million redeveloped maternity unit on 9 December 2009.

 - Two state-of-the art operating theatres – one equipped with special laser technology used to provide treatment to babies while they are still in the womb (interventional foetal therapy).

 - A purpose-built labour suite with 12 labour rooms - all with en-suite toilet and bath/shower facilities and two with birthing pools, a four bedded antenatal area, high dependency beds and a five bedded recovery area, counselling rooms, a delivery room for women experiencing a stillbirth or miscarriage, kitchen and waiting facilities for visitors.

 - A neonatal intensive care unit with the capacity for 34 medical and surgical intensive care/high dependency cots.

-Further work will transform the old labour ward to provide modern, attractive accommodation for day care, assessment and early pregnancy advisory services.
+Further work will provide modern, attractive accommodation for day care, assessment and early pregnancy advisory services.

 It is anticipated that there will be around 5,500 births at the new redeveloped Southern Maternity and some 6,800 births at the Princess Royal Maternity each year.